 - Myopia up to -11.00

 About Barry Wasserman

-As a Board Certified Pediatric Ophthalmologist, Dr. Barry Wasserman, has over 20 years of experience with children’s eye care, but also has performed over 17,000 adult laser refractive procedures.
+As a Board Certified Pediatric Ophthalmologist, Dr. Barry Wasserman, not only has more than 20 years of experience with children’s eye care but also has performed over 17,000 adult laser refractive procedures.

 Dr. Wasserman is passionate about LASIK and PRK surgery to correct nearsightedness, farsightedness, and astigmatism for children who cannot wear glasses or contact lenses.